RelKereta/WADS-Forum9/IMPLEMENTATION_SUMMARY.md

 4. **Frontend Integration**:
    - Created an API service for the React frontend
-   - Modified the TodoList component to support both Firebase and API backends
+   - Modified the TodoList component to work with MongoDB backend
-   - Added a toggle UI to switch between backends for easy testing
+   - Added improved error handling for API interactions

-5. **Utilities for Firebase Integration**:
-   - Created utility functions to synchronize data between Firebase and MongoDB
-   - Added conversion functions between data formats
-   - Ensured backward compatibility with existing Firebase functionality

 ## Project Structure